Heart-Healthy Fats (and Recipes, too!)

 The truth finally comes out: fats are good for you!
-But you may be asking yourself “if I eat more fat, won’t my cholesterol go up?
+But old myths tend to linger, leaving many asking “If I eat more fat, won’t my cholesterol go up?
 And isn’t too much cholesterol bad for my heart?”
-For years we have been told that heart disease is caused by fat consumption, specifically foods containing cholesterol and saturated fat.
-New research is telling us the opposite—that fats actually improve heart health.
+For years we have been told that heart disease is caused by fat consumption – specifically foods containing cholesterol and saturated fat –but research of the past decade is telling us the opposite …that fats actually IMPROVE heart health.
 The French are a great example of this.
 They consume a lot of butter, raw cheese and organ meats and have half the rate of heart disease that Americans do.

-Contrary to what we have all been told, healthy fats should be consumed each time you eat.
+Contrary to the low-fat message spread for years, healthy fats should be consumed at every meal and snack throughout the day..
 And there are several wonderful, real fats that are heart-healthy to choose from.
 Are you eating them?
 Plus, do you know how to shop properly for these fats?
 Let me break it down for you.

-- Eggs (yolks, too): You don’t have to worry about eating eggs on a regular basis, and please ditch the Egg Beaters®, they only contain the egg whites and have many other additives.
+- Eggs (yolks, too): You don’t have to worry about eating eggs on a regular basis, and please ditch the liquid egg white products.
+They only contain the egg whites and have many other additives.
 Dietary cholesterol from eggs does not have a significant effect on raising your body’s cholesterol level.
 Egg yolks contain 13 important nutrients, plus they are delicious.
 Look for “organic” and “free–range” eggs.
 They are the best option because they contain the most nutrients.

 - Fish: Fatty fish, such as sardines, salmon and mackerel, are the best source of omega-3s.
-A review of omega-3s and cardiovascular disease by Dariush Mozaffarian, M.D., of the Harvard School of Public Health, concluded that omega-3 consumption “lowers plasma triglycerides, resting heart rate, and blood pressure and might also improve myocardial filling and efficiency, lower inflammation and improve vascular function.”
-Omega-3s are pretty amazing molecules and have many other benefits other than heart health.
-When shopping for fish, purchase wild-caught fish.
+A review of omega-3s and cardiovascular disease from the Harvard School of Public Health, concluded that omega-3 consumption “lowers plasma triglycerides, resting heart rate, and blood pressure and might also improve myocardial filling and efficiency, lower inflammation and improve vascular function.”
+Omega-3s are amazing molecules and have many other benefits other than heart health.
+When shopping for fish, purchase “wild-caught” fish.
 Most canned salmon is wild-caught and can be an economical way to get your delicious salmon and healthy omega-3s.
-If it doesn’t say "wild-caught" on the label that means it’s farm-raised.
-Farm-raised fish are pumped with antibiotics and hormones, which are then stored in our bodies after we consume the fish.
-As a result of their poor living conditions, farm-raised fish lose a lot of their nutrient value.
-Some farm-raised fish have additives as well.
-For example, to make the grayish-white colored farmed salmon more appealing, artificial colors are added to give the fish its “salmon” pink color.
+If it doesn’t say "wild-caught" on the label that means it’s farm-raised, meaning pumped with antibiotics and hormones, which are then stored in our bodies after we consume the fish.
+As a result of their poor living conditions, farm-raised fish lose a lot of their nutrient value and many contain additives as well.
+For one example, to make the grayish-white farmed salmon color more appealing, artificial colors are added to give the fish its “salmon” pink color.

 - Butter and cream: Choose organic brands and look for “grass-fed.”

-- Olive oil and olives: Contain polyphenols, which are anti-inflammatory and also act as powerful antioxidants.
+- Olive oil and olives: Olives contain polyphenols, which are anti-inflammatory and also act as powerful antioxidants.
 Look for “extra virgin,” “cold-pressed” or “first-pressed,” which means it’s the least processed and contains the most nutrients.
-When you are purchasing olives, simply choose whatever kind you like best.
+After that just choose whatever kind you like best!

-- Nuts: Arginine, an amino acid found in nuts, protects the inner lining of the arterial walls (endothelium), making the arterial walls less susceptible to plaque build-up.
+- Nuts: Arginine is an amino acid found in nuts that protects the inner lining of the arterial walls (endothelium), making the arterial walls less susceptible to plaque build-up.
 Nuts are also plentiful in phytonutrients, which have powerful health benefits and have been linked to the prevention of coronary artery disease.
-Each nut has different nutrients to offer.
-Choose a variety, but make sure they’re raw or dry roasted so they don’t contain damaged oils.
+Each nut has different nutrients to offer so choose a variety, but make sure they are raw or dry roasted so they don’t contain damaged oils.

 - Avocado: Excellent source of heart-healthy monounsaturated fats and contain close to 20 health boosting nutrients.
 Research also suggests they can lower cholesterol levels.